Pavilion-devs/Catalan/README.md

-# Opue - Xandeum pNode Analytics Platform
+# Catalan - Xandeum pNode Analytics Platform

 > Real-time analytics and insights for the Xandeum storage network